 When we started Wood Street in 2002 (12 Years August 1st, thank you very much!), we based our web design on the client’s printed collateral.
 That was the norm.

-Back then, online marketing was usually an afterthought.
+Back then, digital marketing was usually an afterthought.
 Companies would draft their yearly marketing budget and squeeze in a little extra at the end for a website.

 Things have changed.
 Businesses today recognize the importance of the internet when considering their marketing plans.